dendronhq/dendron-site/vault/dendron.tutorial.recap.md

 ## Summary

-This is an synopsis of the topics we covered in the [[getting started tutorial|dendron.tutorial]].
+This is a synopsis of the topics we covered in the [[getting started tutorial|dendron.tutorial]].
 It also contains a bunch of additional topics for further reading.

 ## The Trail 🥾